Not everyone has unlimited funds for a marketing budget.

 The best way to encourage referrals from your current as well as prospective customers is to make it worth their while.

-For example, if your business generates an average purchase order of $250, offering your customers a $5 discount for a referral isn’t going to get them motivated.
+For example, if your business generates an average purchase order of $250, offering your customers a $5 discount for a referral isn’t going to motivate them.

-They offered a $20 credit to new as well as existing riders who referred a friend.
+They offered a $10 – $20 credit to new and existing riders who referred a friend.
 That $20 could be enough to cover an entire ride.

 Come up with a referral system that will motivate your customers to recommend your brand to their friends and family.